TomVrazina/SQL_project_engeto_2022/README.md

 * _category of food which is "rostlinný roztíratelný tuk" - code: 115201, has slowest increase in price_
 * _in script SQL_project_ukol3_

+Missing values of: "Víno Jakostní bílé" only availabe from year 2015

 ### Question 4
 Is There a year, in which was annual growth rate of food price significantly higher than growth rate of payrolls (higher than 10%) ?

-* _From the column differ from SQL_project_ukol3 is possible to find out that there is no such year in which food price would be higher than 10% and would be about 10% higher than payrolls_
+* _From the column differ from SQL_project_ukol4 is possible to find out that there is no such year in which food price would be higher than 10% and would be about 10% higher than payrolls_
 * _Answer to this question: there is no such year_

 ### Question 5
+Does high value of GDP influence payrolls and price of food?
+More precisely, if GDP increase significantly in one year, will the values of payrolls and prices significantly grow in same or next year

+* _This is not exactly hypothesis but it is research question.
+And that is why i create hypothesis (for the sake of assignment)_
+* _Zero hypothesis: significant increase in GDP should not result in significant grow of payrolls and prices in same or next year_
+* _hypothesis One: significant increase in GDP should result in significant grow of payrolls and prices in same or next year_
+* _Data for analysis are provided in SQL_project_ukol5_
+* _but my modest analysis is present in folder - other -> in excel file_
+* _Because only one idea on hypothesis test struck me that is pearson correlation i used it_
+* _Result of this test telling if GDP with payrolls and prices are correlating positively or negatively_
+* _it is shown that in only for a case: grow in payrolls in next year we can consider H0 rejection because r value with level of significance 0,1 is on the level that it can be rejected: page: https://www.statisticssolutions.com/free-resources/directory-of-statistical-analyses/pearsons-correlation-coefficient/table-of-critical-values-pearson-correlation/_
+* _significant increase in GDP should result in significant grow of payrolls --- H0 in case of next year payrolls is reject in other we cannot reject it_
+* _But we need to consider that GDP alone is not only one relevant factor.
+For example in 2015 growth rate of food price was decreasing due to decrease of prices in energy sector and also because of the China food prices development_
+* _If this year wouldn´t be included in analysis Pearson coefficient would be higher and would lead to rejection of other part of H0 hypothesis_
+* _Note: Analysis was done only from part of data where GDP growth rate was increasing_